-1 Project Name Housing Rehabilitation Program Target Area City-wide Goals Supported Decent Affordable Housing Suitable living environment Needs Addressed Housing rehabilitation Funding CDBG: \$150,000 HOME: \$581,158 Description This program provides housing rehabilitation assistance through a revolving loan pool with low interest loan rates between 0-5% or emergency home repair grants for emergency repairs dependent upon the housing type up to \$5,000.
+1 Project Name Housing Rehabilitation Program Target Area City-wide Goals Supported Decent Affordable Housing Needs Addressed Housing rehabilitation Funding CDBG: \$150,000 HOME: \$756,695 Description This program provides housing rehabilitation assistance through a revolving loan pool with low interest loan rates between 0-5%.
 Homes requiring substantial rehabilitation services are handled through the revolving low interest loan pools: the City's Owner Occupied and Investor Owner Housing Rehabilitation Programs.
-Homeowners requiring immediate housing rehabilitation assistance, especially complete roof and heating and air replacements, are referred to the Emergency Housing Repair Program.
+The minimum amount of assistance provided through these programs is \$5,000 and the program cap amount is \$29,999.
 Income requirements will dictate whether the household will receive a deferred loan or low interest loan, as well as the assigned interest rate.
-The amount borrowed for the repairs will determine the length of the term for the full housing rehabilitation program.
-Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities It is anticipated that a minimum of fifty low to moderate-income households will be assisted with the housing rehabilitation program (5) and emergency repairs (45) provided by Fayetteville Urban Ministry during the program year.
+The amount borrowed for the repairs will determine the length of the term for the full housing rehabilitation program.Homeowners requiring immediate housing rehabilitation assistance, especially complete roof and heating and air replacements, are referred to the City's Emergency Housing Repair Program; while all other emergency repairs are funded within this activity under the administration of Fayetteville Urban Ministries Nehemiah's Urgent Repair Program as a grant up to \$5,000.
+Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities It is anticipated that a minimum of 5 low to moderate-income households will be assisted with full housing rehabiliation and 45 households with emergency repairs.
 Location Description This program is available to eligible homeowners and investor owners with housing units located within the city limits of Fayetteville.
-Planned Activities This revolving loan pool makes funds available in excess of \$5,000 up to \$29,999 for low to moderate income homeowners and investor owners to make substantial repairs to deteriorated single family and multifamily housing units.
+Planned Activities This revolving loan pool makes funds available in excess of \$5,000 up to \$29,999 for low to moderate income homeowners and investor owners to make substantial repairs to deteriorated single family and multi-family housing units.
 The emergency home repairs are those funded at \$5,000 or less.
-2 Project Name Acquisition and Demolition Program Target Area City-wide Goals Supported Decent Affordable Housing
+2 Project Name Acquisition and Demolition Program Target Area City-wide

-Needs Addressed Affordable housing Community improvements Funding CDBG: \$100,000 Description This program was designed to demolish and remove property that is abandoned, unsafe, seriously damaged, or deteriorated beyond reasonable financial costs to effectively rehabilitate and to acquire the remaining vacant parcels that may be used for future affordable housing development.
+Goals Supported Decent Affordable Housing Needs Addressed Affordable housing Community improvements Funding CDBG: \$100,000 Description This program was designed to demolish and remove property that is abandoned, unsafe, seriously damaged, or deteriorated beyond reasonable financial costs to effectively rehabilitate and to acquire the remaining vacant parcels that may be used for future affordable housing development.
 Grant awards to obtain vacant parcels may range from \$1,000 up to \$5,000, dependent upon the current market or property tax value of the parcel.
 However, this program is mostly used for the demolition assistance only and acquisition of the vacant parcel is not required.
 The program provides up to \$7,500 as a grant to demolish residential properties and up \$30,000 as a grant to demolish commercial or other non-residential properties.
-Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities It is anticipated that at least five blighted properties will be demolished during the program year.
+Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities It is anticipated that at least five blighted properties will be demolished during the program year.
 Location Description This program is available to blighted properties located within the City limits of Fayetteville.
 Planned Activities Grants will be made available to eligible applicants and participants of the program which can be investors, developers, subrecipients, CHDOs and non-profits that have blighted properties within the city of Fayetteville.
-3 Project Name Oakridge Estates (CHDO- Fayetteville Area Habitat for Humanity) Target Area Low-income census tracts Goals Supported Decent Affordable Housing Needs Addressed Affordable housing Increase homeownership opportunities
+3 Project Name Oakridge Estates (CHDO- Fayetteville Area Habitat for Humanity) Target Area 71st District Redevelopment Plan Area Goals Supported Decent Affordable Housing Needs Addressed Affordable housing Increase homeownership opportunities Funding HOME: \$931,127